-Coinciding with Culture Days, the 5th AWM Festival is a month-long daily celebration of African arts and cultures.
+Coinciding with Culture Days, the 7th annual AWM Festival is a 3-day series of activities, performances and culturally relevant arts engagements by Elders, knowledge keepers and professional African artists living in Canada.
 The festival honors the “Spirit of the Village”, promotes friendship and respect, and welcomes people of all backgrounds through music, dance, traditional kids games and storytelling, performed and facilitated by African Elders, knowledge keepers, and professional African artists.

-The theme for the 2021 AWM is “Healing”, and we will celebrate our friendships with the broader community while sharing who we are, through our artistic forms, as per many African traditions.
+This festival is an opportunity to celebrate our friendships with the broader community while sharing who we are, through our artistic forms, as per many African traditions.
 Like all our events, AWM nurtures unity, feelings of joy and celebration, interconnectedness, and mind-body alignment.

 ***AWM is a bilingual event (French and English).
 Certaines activités se feront en Français, comme les contes.